eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/dataplatform/application-full.md

 Use this property to define the client identification policy.

 If WANT is set, client identification is optional.
-If NEED is set, client identification is mandatory, so unauthenticated clients are refused.
+If NEED is set, client identification is mandatory and unauthenticated clients are refused.

 | Category | Value |